rackerlabs/support-how-to/content/how-to/account-management/account-management-faq/index.md

 {{< accordion title="Can I delegate all functionality as an account owner?" col="in" href="accordion23" >}}

-Not at this time, but we are working on developing and delivering that functionality.
+Yes, now account owner can delegate all functionality.
 {{</ accordion >}}

 {{< accordion title="Does RBAC provide fine-grained access control for specific servers, directories, or files?" col="in" href="accordion24" >}}

-RBAC is limited to granting a user access to a given product.
+RBAC is limited to grant a user access to a given product.
 RBAC is not granular enough to restrict access to individual servers, files, or directories.
 {{</ accordion >}}

-{{< accordion title="Does the API offer more features for RBAC than the Cloud Control Panel offers?" col="in" href="accordion25" >}}
+{{< accordion title="Does the API offer more features for RBAC than the Cloud Control Panel?" col="in" href="accordion25" >}}

 Yes, at this time more features are available through the API.
-For more information about using the API for RBAC, see the [Rackspace API Documentation](https://docs.rackspace.com/docs/).
+For more information about using the API for RBAC, refer to [Rackspace API Documentation](https://docs.rackspace.com/docs/).
 {{</ accordion >}}

 {{< accordion title="Do account users automatically inherit the RackConnect and Managed Cloud features?" col="in" href="accordion26" >}}

-Yes.
+Yes, account users can automatically inherit the RackConnect and Managed Cloud features.
 {{</ accordion >}}

 {{< accordion title="How does RBAC work with MyRackspace?" col="in" href="accordion27" >}}

 With RBAC, account owners can leave permissions as they are in MyRackspace or set up restricted access to specific products for users through the Cloud Control Panel.
-For more detailed information, see Learn about Role-Based Access Control (RBAC) for [Rackspace Cloud](/support/how-to/overview-role-based-access-control-rbac-cloud/) and [Rackspace Dedicated](/support/how-to/overview-role-based-access-control-rbac-dedicated/).
+For more detailed information, refer to Learn about Role-Based Access Control (RBAC) for [Rackspace Cloud](/support/how-to/overview-role-based-access-control-rbac-cloud/) and [Rackspace Dedicated](/support/how-to/overview-role-based-access-control-rbac-dedicated/).
 {{</ accordion >}}

 {{< accordion title="Can I link dedicated, hybrid, and cloud permissions?" col="in" href="accordion28" >}}

-You cannot link these permissions at this time.
-We plan to address having a common permission scheme among dedicated, hybrid, and cloud customers in the future.
+"Currently it is not possible to have one user credential for all accounts.
+A Dedicated account requires one set of user credentials, and Cloud accounts require a different set of user credentials.
+We do provid an Account Linking feature that allows a Dedicated account to link Cloud Accounts, and you can manage the Dedicated users that are allowed to click and access a Cloud Account to perform either Administrative, Editing, or Viewing functions.
+See the following article to configure this feature."
 {{</ accordion >}}

-{{< accordion title="Are servers, containers, files, databases, and load balancers shared, or do users each have their own set of resources?" col="in" href="accordion29" >}}
+{{< accordion title="Are servers, containers, files, databases, and load balancers shared, or does each user have their own set of resources?" col="in" href="accordion29" >}}

 All resources for an account are shared across users that have the correct roles.
 In other words, account users do not have their own set of resources but share a pool of resources that other users of the account might have access to.
 {{</ accordion >}}